P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Item Filters - A library mod.

+* Inventory HUD+ - Adds your main inventory to your HUD.
+And few other features.

 * ItemPhysics Full - A physics mod for items and drops.

 # -J-